wwylele/save3ds/README.md

 Due to a bug (?) in 3DS, the last free block (512 bytes) of a title database archive (except for `ticket.db`) is broken.
 If the archive is almost full and data starts to be written to this block, they will not be saved.

+### Unhandled `Quota.dat` for NAND extdata

+Currently the program doesn't parse and update the `Quota.dat` file for NAND extdata.
+This can cause inconsistency if you modify a NAND extdata.
+For the same reason, formatting a NAND extdata doesn't work right now.
+This will be resolved in the near future.

 ## Tip